 The Why, How and What Explained

-THE WHYWhy The “why” question is at the center of the Golden Circle theory, representing the fundamental reason or purpose behind an individual or organization’s actions.
+THE WHYWhy The “why” question is at the center of the Golden Circle theory of goal setting, representing the fundamental reason or purpose behind an individual or organization’s actions.
 According to Sinek, the “why” is the driving force that inspires people and organizations to innovate, push boundaries, and achieve greatness.
 The core belief or value motivates people to take action and make a difference in the world.
 For example, the “why” of Apple is to challenge the status quo and think differently.
 This belief is at the core of everything they do, from designing innovative products to creating a unique brand identity; by starting with the “why,” Apple has developed a loyal following of customers who share its vision and values.

 THE HOWHow The “how” question represents the strategies, tactics, and actions, an individual or organization uses to achieve their “why.”
 It involves the specific plans and processes put in place to realize the goals and vision of the organization.
 The “how” is how an organization executes its mission and brings its purpose to life.
 For example, the “how” of Apple is to design beautifully designed, easy-to-use, and innovative products.
 They achieve this through cutting-edge technology, exceptional design, and a focus on user experience.
 By executing their “how” effectively, Apple has created some of the world’s most popular and successful products.